Asymptotic Analysis of Optimal Diversification in Catastrophe Risk Pooling

-Lastly, the aggregated loss in the pool is $S_{j}={\displaystyle \sum \limits_{i=1}^{n}} Y_{j,i}$, where $n=2$ or $3$.
+Lastly, the aggregated loss in the pool is $S_{j}= {\displaystyle \sum \limits_{i=1}^{n}} Y_{j,i}$, where $n=2$ or $3$.

 {Figure \ref{fig:pool1_result} shows $\mathrm{DR}_{i}(p)$ for each participant in Pool 1 (FL and CA) for {$p$ ranging from 0.8 to 0.975 at a stepsize of 0.001}, where $\xi$ is set as $0.1^{1/\widehat{\alpha}_{1}},$ $0.3^{1/\widehat{\alpha}_{1}},$ $0.5^{1/\widehat{\alpha}_{1}},$ or $0.7^{1/\widehat{\alpha}_{1}}$.
 We observe that, in all scenarios, $\mathrm{DR}_{i}(p)$ is generally smaller than 1 for both FL and CA, which means that all participants in the pool obtain a diversification benefit from joining the pool.
 For smaller values of $\xi$, $\mathrm{DR}_{i}(p)$ of FL and CA are smaller as well.
 This means that a higher diversification benefit is achieved when the lower layer loss is brought to the pool, which is consistent with our insight from Theorem \ref{thm:opt_sol}.
-Furthermore, we notice that FL generally obtains a smaller $\mathrm{DR} _{1}(p)$ than that of CA, which means that FL obtains more diversification benefit than CA. As $\widehat {\theta}_{CA}<1$, this implies that a participant int he pool with a larger loss enjoys a greater diversification benefit from the pool.}
+Furthermore, we notice that $\mathrm{DR} _{FL}(p)$ is generally smaller than $\mathrm{DR} _{CA}(p)$, which means that FL obtains more diversification benefit than CA. As $\widehat {\theta}_{CA}<1$, this implies that a participant in the pool with a larger loss enjoys a greater diversification benefit from the pool.}